Mary Lee Bendolph: Biography

 Bendolph grew up in Gee's Bend, Alabama.
-She was raised in the quilting tradition, first taught by her mother at the age of 12, just two years before she began having children.
-She gave birth to her first child at age 14 which prevented her from going to school after the sixth grade.
-She married Rubin Bendolph in 1955 and they have eight children.
+She was raised in the quilting tradition, first taught by her mother, Aolar Mosely, at the age of 12, just two years before she began having children.
+She gave birth to her first child at age 14, which prevented her from going to school after the sixth grade.
+She married Rubin Bendolph in 1955 and they had eight children.
 In 1965, Bendolph participated in a march led by Martin Luther King, Jr. in Camden, Alabama.
 After retiring in 1992, Bendolph has devoted more time to quilt making.

 During the Civil Rights Movement, the quilts from Gee's Bend gained national recognition when the women took part in the Freedom Quilting Bee.
 Quilts were sold across the United States and were used to bring back money to the community.
 The tradition of quilt making by enslaved females stretches back to the 18th century.

 Career

 The quilts of Gee's Bend combine the styles of traditional African American quilts with a simple geometric style that has been compared to Amish quilts and modern artists such as Henri Matisse and Paul Klee.
 The Gee's Bend quilters began to attract critical attention in the late 1990s, leading to a major exhibition at the Whitney Museum of Modern Art, and numerous subsequent exhibitions and publications.

 Like her fellow Gee's Bend members, Bendolph elevated common textiles (such as denim and corduroy) into vibrant and dynamic compositions.
 Attention from the formal art world has contributed to Bendolph's self-perception as an artist, in turn leading to a conscious attempt to make new work, such as her series of intaglio prints, which she made in collaboration with her daughter-in-law, Louisiana, in 2005.

 In 2006 her quilt "Housetop" variation appeared on a US Postal service stamp as part of a series commemorating Gee's bend quilters.

+Bendolph is one of the Gee's Bend quilters featured in the 2011 episode "Gee's Bend: The Most Famous Quilts in America", which was part five of a nine-part series titled Why Quilts Matter: History, Art & Politics.

 She is a recipient of the 2015 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.

 In 2020, the National Gallery of Art acquired one of Bendolph's quilts, along with work by eight other quilters from Gee's Bend.